dakshbhatnagar/python_files/README.md

 # Welcome to the Python Files Repository! 🐍

-Hey there! 👋 This is a treasure trove of Python notebooks that will take you on an exciting journey through the realms of data science and machine learning.
+Hey there! 👋 This is a collection of Python notebooks or Files that will take you on an exciting journey through the realms of data science and machine learning.
 Within this repository, you'll find a collection of notebooks on various intriguing projects, ranging from **Customer Churn Prediction** to **Stock Price Predictions** and even **Sentiment Analysis**!

-## 📁 Repository Contents
+## 📁 Python Projects

-Here's a glimpse of the captivating projects you'll encounter:
+Here is a glimpse of projects that I've done using Python:

 1. **Customer Churn Prediction** 📊
    - Dive into the world of customer behavior analysis!
-Unravel the secrets of churn prediction and explore strategies to retain valuable customers.
+Using ANN, we find out if the credit card customer is going to be churned or not.
+Click [here](https://github.com/dakshbhatnagar/python_files/blob/main/JupyterNotebooks/customer-churn-prediction-anns%20(1).ipynb)

 2. **Stock Price Predictions** 📈
-   - Embark on a financial adventure!
-Forecast stock prices and witness the magic of predictive analytics in the unpredictable world of finance.
+   - Stock Price predictions are always fun to make.
+Using Backtesting, a Stastical Model and a Deep Learning Network, we do exactly that.
+Check out the project [here](https://www.kaggle.com/code/bhatnagardaksh/stock-predictions-with-backtesting-arima-and-gru)

 3. **Sentiment Analysis** 📝
-   - Delve into the art of sentiment analysis!
-Unleash the power of Natural Language Processing (NLP) to understand and analyze the sentiments hidden within text.
+   - Understanding Sentiment of others can be tough.
+Let's make it a breeze.
+Click [here](https://www.kaggle.com/code/bhatnagardaksh/youtube-comments-analysis-updated) to find out how

-**And Many More!** 🚀 - This is just the beginning!
-Discover a plethora of notebooks exploring various data science concepts, machine learning models, and fascinating data-driven insights.
+**And Many More!** 🚀

 ## 🚀 Getting Started